 - Higher rent than average – Most sellers will demand a higher-than-average rent for the privilege of buying at the end of the lease.
 In the case of a lease option contract, if you choose not to buy in the end, then you’ll have paid a higher rent for nothing.

-- Not many buildings offer this – Even now, there are only maybe a handful of NYC buildings that offer this program.
+- Not many buildings offer this – Even now, only a handful of NYC buildings offer this program.
 Most of them are large buildings that still have a lot of unsold units.
-The next year may see more developers turn to this option in an attempt to move stalled inventory, but it’s doubtful to take off in a big way.
+The next year may see more developers turn to this option in an attempt to move stalled inventory, but it isn’t very certain to take off in a big way.

 Final ThoughtsFinal Thoughts